Primary Navigation Mobile

 • Excellent ride quality

 One thing to be aware of is that the electric drive system doesn’t cope very well with higher speeds.
-There’s nothing wrong with the Mokka Electric at speed, but going faster sees the car’s range drop dramatically.
+There’s nothing wrong with the Mokka Electric at speed, but going faster sees the car’s driving range drop dramatically.
 Another positive is the ride quality, which is very good – almost up there with the class-leading Citroen e-C4 – and manages to shrug off urban potholes and motorway imperfections very well indeed.

 152